Goods Classification Services

 Yes, customs authorities have the right to challenge a goods classification and can determine that it is incorrect.
 This can lead to penalties, a demand for underpaid duties, or additional audits of your processes if it is viewed as willful misclassification.

 Customs Support Group provides goods classification throughout Europe and beyond.
-Our experts will help you to make a decision on your commodity codes, and assist you with obtaining BTI if it is recommended.
-Contact us today to get started on yours.
+Our experts will help you make a decision on your commodity codes and assist you with obtaining BTI if it is recommended.

 Discover Our Full